elastic/universal-profiling-documentation/features.md

 ## Universal Profiling features

-Elastic Universal Profiling is a continuous profiling platform running on top of the Elastic stack.
+Elastic Universal Profiling is a continuous profiling tool running on top of the Elastic stack.

 For more details, see
 the [Elastic Universal Profiling product page](https://www.elastic.co/observability/ebpf-continuous-code-profiling)